-The Computerized Placement Tests are taken on our computers in the Placement Testing Lab in the Student Services Office.
+The Computerized Placement Tests are taken on our computers in the Testing Center (room C110).
+We use the Classic version of the ACCUPLACER test created by the College Board (we will transition to the Next Generation ACCUPLACER tests in January 2019).
 Though no previous computer experience is required, it is helpful for students to be familiar with the computer keyboard and mouse.
 Because the tests are computer-based, you do not have to answer as many questions as on traditional paper and pencils tests.
 The number of questions ranges from 12 to 20 on each test.
 Questions appear one at a time on the computer screen and are multiple choice.
 You will have the chance to confirm your answer before moving on to the next question.
 You cannot, however, go back to a question once you have confirmed your answer.
 If you are stuck on a question, you may take your best guess and move on.
 There is no penalty for guessing.

 Are the tests timed?